miracuvesseo/Netmeds-Clone/README.md

 Yes, the Miracuves Netmeds Clone is highly customizable.
 Businesses can tailor the platform to their specific needs and branding requirements.

 Hope you will like this content.
-For more information you may visit - href="https://miracuves.com//">Miracuves</a>.
+For more information you may visit - <a href="https://miracuves.com//">Miracuves</a>.

 Dont hesitate to contact Us -